michaelchang106/laundryApp/README.md

 ### src

 - Contains the different directories organized by:
-  - components - the different React components built and organized by customer, layout, login, provider, signups, ui
+  - components - the different React components built and organized by
+    - customer
+    - layout
+    - login
+    - provider
+    - signups
+    - ui
   - images - images used in the different components and pages
   - pages - the page components that are the face of what the user sees and houses other sub-components
   - store - the data store that is used for delivering context throughout components